nkraja33/UDACITY/DAND/AB_Testing/README.md

 to all users based the conversion rate from one set of group.
 I crated the model with `converted` columns as response variable and `group` & `landing_page` columns as explanatory variables

+>Please take a look on "Analyze_ab_test_results_notebook.html" file to know more about this project

 Data used in this project is ab_data.csv & countries.csv provided by UDACITY.

 For this project: